Written By Harlan Wolff

 Reviewed by Author Roy Murry

-Wolff’s PI Carl Engel is put in a position of doom, where he has no control over the events in his adopted country Thailand – he adopted it.
+Wolff’s PI Carl Engel is put in a position of doom, where he has no control over the events in his adopted country Thailand – he approved it.
 He has learned the Thai way of life with its underlining currents of corruption since his teens.

 Carl’s action is confusing to the people around him, who are aiding him to the point that most feel he should leave the country.
-He is up against a truly destructive powerful group of individuals.
+He is up against a truly destructive influential group of individuals.

 He finds his way to everyone’s surprise including one of his targets.
 He overcomes his adversities.